372groupproject/milestones-team31-juepingwang-cameron168/code/README.txt

     externalModules.fs - Demonstrates using modules that exist outside of the current file. classes.fs         - Demonstrates the basics of a class in F#

-Milestone4:
+Milestone5:
     p5feature.fs    - Demonstrates using Option Type.
 Performs squart operation on each element from a given float list and                       returns a list of real number.
 If the element is negative, then it will be skipped.

-Final project:
+program:
-    Final project has its own README file. please check the project folder
+    Final project has its own README file. please check the program folder

 ----------------------------------------------------------------------------------------------------------------------------
 About Makefile: